green-party-dublin-central/nh-web/site/content/post/new-des-kelly-application.md

   Council in January 2022
 image: img/des-kelly-2.png
 ---
+**Updates**

+In August 2022 Dublin City Planning requested further details/changes from the applicant.
+These were provided in Dec 2022.
+The application was approved in Feb 2023.
+Details on the changes can be found on the [planning website](https://planning.agileapplications.ie/dublincity/application-details/150413).

 **Previous application**

 Dublin City Council refused planning permission for the [previous application](/post/development-at-former-des-kelly-showrooms/) in January 2022.
 The grounds for refusal were: